 ToastyX’s AMD / ATI Pixel Clock Atikmdag Patcher has long been used to modify AMD / ATI video drivers to provide higher performance by removing the 165 MHz clock limit for single-channel DVI and HDMI, the 330 MHz limit for dual-channel DVI, and the 400 MHz limit for VGA Which is useful for everyone who is mining with ATI / AMD GPUs. this tool also has the ability to fix video drivers and remove BIOS signature verification.
 The new version of AMD & ATI Pixel Clock 1.5.0 now has a function for automatic driver installation (Radeon Software Crimson ReLive Edition Beta for Blockchain Compute driver pack), as well as a number of useful innovations

-The new version of Atikmdag Patcher v1.5.0 & Windows x32 / x64 (AMD & ATI Pixel Clock) is already available for download at the links below:
+The new version of Atikmdag Patcher v1.5.0 & Windows x32 / x64 (AMD & ATI Pixel Clock) is already available for download from the links below:

 R9 285/290/290X/295X2 and newer cards can handle higher pixel clocks without CrossFire bridges.